stanosmith/sort-json/README.md

 installation
 ------------

-` [sudo] npm -g install sort-json`
+` [sudo] npm -g install sort-json-alt`

 usage
 -----
-`sort-json file.json`
+`sort-json-alt file.json`

-For now sort-json takes no other arguments, so the origin file will be overritten by a sorted json file with 2-space indentation.
+For now sort-json-alt takes no other arguments, so the origin file will be overwritten by a sorted json file with a tab indentation.